 4. Persistent Filters

 Filters have also received some enhancements.
-As shown below, filters that you have set can be saved to your settings.
-This means the filters will be re-applied after you logout and login to the Dashboard again.
+As shown below, you can save set filters to your settings.
+This means that the filters will re-apply after you log out and log back into the Dashboard.

 A good use-case for this feature is only displaying your published sites in your Dashboard.

 Over the years we’ve strived to make the Watchful Dashboard as efficient as possible.
 Early on, we focused on improving the speed of the Dashboard and the migration to an AngularJS-based platform last year was a massive step towards achieving this goal.